argoproj/argo-workflows/docs/workflow-archive.md

       archiveTTL: 10d

-The `ARCHIVED_WORKFLOW_GC_PERIOD` variable defines the periodicity of running the GC function, the default is 24h.
+The `ARCHIVED_WORKFLOW_GC_PERIOD` variable defines the periodicity of running the garbage collection function, the default is `24h`.
 When the workflow controller starts, it sets the ticker to run every `ARCHIVED_WORKFLOW_GC_PERIOD`.
 It does not run the garbage collection function immediately and the first garbage collection happens only after the period defined in the `ARCHIVED_WORKFLOW_GC_PERIOD` variable.

 ## Cluster Name